Table of Contents

 Feldman v.
 Google

-Feldman v.
-Google, Inc., stipulated that in order for a clickwrap agreement to be enforceable, users must be presented with “reasonable notice of the terms, and manifested assent of the agreement.”
-While the plaintiff argued that he did not enter into any agreement or sign any contract with Google, the courts found that he could not have proceeded with the purchase of advertisement without checking a box agreeing to the above terms and conditions, thereby making Google’s clickwrap terms enforceable.
+In Feldman v.
+Google, Inc., the court established that clickwrap agreements are enforceable when users receive “reasonable notice of the terms, and manifested assent of the agreement.”
+The plaintiff argued he never entered into any agreement with Google, but the court found that he couldn’t have proceeded with his advertisement purchase without checking the box agreeing to the above terms and conditions, making Google’s clickwrap terms enforceable.

 Specht v.
 Netscape Communications Corporation

 In Specht v.
-Netscape, the court determined that a clickwrap is enforceable if the terms are conspicuously presented, and that checking the box is akin to agreeing to the presented terms.
-Netscape tried to compel arbitration as per their agreement, but their agreement was too inconspicuously presented to be enforceable.
+Netscape, the court ruled that a clickwrap is enforceable when terms are presented conspicuously and checking the box clearly indicates agreement to those terms.
+Netscape tried to compel arbitration based on their agreement, but their terms were too inconspicuously presented to be enforceable.

 1. Users must give active affirmative consent

-Clickwrap Terms of Service need to be displayed prominently.
+Clickwrap terms of service need to be displayed prominently.
 Users have the responsibility to inform themselves of the terms before clicking “I agree.”
-In situations where the users have consented without reading the ToS, they’re said to have constructive knowledge.
-This is the benefit of presenting the Terms in a way that a reasonable person would be able to access and read.
+In situations where users have consented without reading the terms of service (ToS), they’re said to have constructive knowledge.
+This is the benefit of presenting the terms in a way that a reasonable person would be able to access and read.

 3. Clickwrap agreements should be digestible to the average person